What is the Google RankBrain?

 RankBrain is a machine-learning algorithm based on deep learning developed and used by Google to improve the relevance of search results.
-It is able to interpret new requests which have not been looked for previously.
+It can interpret new requests which have not been looked for previously.

-The first official statement from Google RankBrain was made by Greg Corrado in October 2015.
+Greg Corrado made the first official statement from Google RankBrain in October 2015.
 Greg said that soon after deployment, RankBrain became the third most important search ranking “factor”.

 It is crucial to understand how the algorithm works, as well as its impact on SEO.

 How does RankBrain work?

 Rankbrain efficiently manages long-tail requests and their similarities to each other (How are they connected?
 To which particular subjects?).

 It means that Google can understand a sentence that has never been treated before, by associating it to already known sentences/concepts.

-As a machine learning system, RankBrain is constantly learning, paying close attention to parameters such as bounce rate, or time spent on a page.
+As a machine learning system, RankBrain is continuously learning, paying close attention to parameters such as bounce rate, or time spent on a page.

 What are the implications for Google users?

 - You can find information on a concept or an event without using a particular or specific word (“Which animal is at the top of the food chain?”)

 - You will also get more relevant results for ambiguous searches that have several meanings (for example, “Jaguar” the car brand or “jaguar” the animal)

 - If you perform a search that Google has never encountered before, it will be correctly interpreted and adapted to the best-known vector.